 I decided to wet-brine the chicken.
 The brine is soy sauce based with a touch of salt and fish sauce.
-Other than the addition of fish sauce, which I suspect can be omitted without sacrificing the taste too much, the brine is basically a watered down Bulgogi/Galbi marinade: soy sauce, mirin, onion, ginger, garlic, black pepper, and sesame oil.
+Other then the addition of fish sauce, which I suspect can be omitted without sacrificing the taste too much, the brine is basically a watered down Bulgogi/Galbi marinade: soy sauce, mirin, onion, ginger, garlic, black pepper, and sesame oil.

 To spatchcock the chicken using poultry shears, cut the backbone off by cutting down each side.
 Then flip it over and place your palm on the top center of the breast and press firmly.
 This is to break the breast bone so they chicken stays flat which promotes even cooking.

 The majority of the time is brining and drying out the skin.
 You brine overnight, dry out the skin the next day and cook that night.
 Make sure your mirin is NOT Aji-mirin.
 Just mirin or hon-mirin.
 Aji-mirin has high fructose corn syrup in it.
 Hon-mirin or mirin is a naturally made rice wine.